What’s a Coronectomy?

 Why Get a Coronectomy Instead of Traditional Extraction?

-Dr. Urbanek will usually recommend a coronectomy instead of extraction for a few reasons.
+Our Board-Certified Oral & Maxillofacial Surgeon, Dr. Urbanek will usually recommend a coronectomy instead of extraction for a few reasons.
 For one, he will recommend a coronectomy if the crown of a tooth contains infection but the roots are still healthy.
 This commonly occurs with impacted wisdom teeth that have a partial eruption.
 The crown of the tooth will become infected but the roots stay healthy.